m7medmagdi/basicexpressmongo/README.md

 A simple Express.js + MongoDB project using Docker Compose.
-Includes Mongo Express as a web-based admin UI for MongoDB.

 ---